-Note: Students enter the Honors Specialization in Global Development Studies in the 2nd year.
-To be admitted to this Honors Specialization students must have: completion of first year requirements with no failures; students must have an average of at least 70% across 5.0 first year courses which will consist of the 3.0 principal courses, including the 0.5 CGS course, with no mark in these principal courses below 60%.
+Note: Students enter the Honours Specialization in Global Development Studies in the 2nd year.
+To be admitted to this Honours Specialization students must have: completion of first year requirements with no failures; students must have an average of at least 70% across 5.0 first year courses which will consist of the 3.0 principal courses, including 1.0 essay course, with no mark in these principal courses below 60%.

-Years 2, 4 and 5: Honors Specialization in Global Development Studies
+Years 2, 4 and 5: Honours Specialization in Global Development Studies

 3.0 courses: CGS 2002F/G, CGS 3001F/G, CGS 3006F/G, CGS 3516F/G, CGS 3519F/G, CGS 3520F/G.